Azure/bicep-types-az/generated/eventhub/microsoft.eventhub/2018-01-01-preview/types.md

 * **encryption**: [Encryption](#encryption): Properties of BYOK Encryption description
 * **isAutoInflateEnabled**: bool: Value that indicates whether AutoInflate is enabled for eventhub namespace.
 * **kafkaEnabled**: bool: Value that indicates whether Kafka is enabled for eventhub namespace.
-* **maximumThroughputUnits**: int: Upper limit of throughput units when AutoInflate is enabled, value should be within 0 to 20 throughput units. ( '0' if AutoInflateEnabled = true)
+* **maximumThroughputUnits**: int {minValue: 0, maxValue: 20}: Upper limit of throughput units when AutoInflate is enabled, value should be within 0 to 20 throughput units. ( '0' if AutoInflateEnabled = true)
 * **metricId**: string (ReadOnly): Identifier for Azure Insights metrics.
 * **provisioningState**: string (ReadOnly): Provisioning state of the Namespace.
 * **serviceBusEndpoint**: string (ReadOnly): Endpoint you can use to perform Service Bus operations.